Plastics bans and packaged food and drinks

 From 1 January 2025 you can no longer supply banned plastic items as part of packaged food and drinks.

-Commonly called “integrated packaging” these are plastic items that have been packaged through a machine-operated process and are:
+Commonly called “integrated packaging” these are plastic items that have been packaged through a machine-automated process and are:

 • inside or attached to packaging material used to seal or contain food or beverages (including pre-packaged portions of food or beverages)